hanif74/hwppoc/README.md

     4. Save the file.
 Poedit will automatically generate a compiled `.mo` file (`de_DE.mo`).
     5. Place both the `.po` and `.mo` files into the theme's `/languages` folder.
     6. In the WordPress admin, go to **Settings > General** and change the **Site Language** to your target language (e.g., Deutsch).
 The translated strings will now appear on the site.

-Thank you for the opportunity to complete this technical assessment.